Is there a weather station configuration that represents what I need for my farm?

 The default station you recommend is cellular.
 Can I use Wi-Fi or Ethernet?

-For my cellular weather station, which data plan should I choose?
+Which data plan should I choose?

 That depends on how frequently you want to get your data.
 If you are working on a near-real-time basis, then the SP-812 Basic plan, which offers one-hour uploads, should suffice.
 If you want your data more frequently, then we would recommend our SP-814 Standard plan.
 These plans operate on 4G networks and require annual renewal.